readthedocs/blog/read-the-docs-2017-stats.rst

 We've settled into a sustainability model that is working for us, and have started to grow our team to be able to better support the community.

+Here are our stats for the past year, which we've published for the past 5 years.
+This is part of our effort to be transparent in our organization, as well as our source code.

 .. note::

 	You can always see our stats for the last `30 days`_.